Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Discussion and Conclusion

-Aware of these issues, we directed our initial step on more controlled communities, with a very limited scale for the social media domain.
-While the use of restricted educationally managed social media communities limits the validity of social network-related results, it also reduces the ethical burden on the design side and the technical demands for accuracy and reliability through the integration of a mediator role for educators and parents, through a ``Human in the Loop'' paradigm.
-This approach also allows focusing on the critical educational aspect.
-The creation of educationally managed social media communities allows supported learning experiences and a full range of new experiments \citep{Amarasinghe2021computersupportedcollaborationscripts,HernandezLeo2021NarrativeScripts, Fulantelli2021SchoolPromoteConsciousSocialMedia, Malzahn2021Disagreement}.
-Indeed, it will be challenging to define an educational path that covers most of the numerous points of interest on digital citizenship \citep{jones2016defining,xu2019social}.
-Also, the integration of this educational experience in student life is challenging, specially regarding the experience outside the classroom, where the non-educational platform will compete for student time and attention.
-However, we hope that these first steps on the use of an educationally managed social media community paradigm would allow future developments.
-Differently from previous other interventions with a similar aim, this paradigm enabled by the educational virtual companion for social media has indeed the potential to provide an educational experience on a scale comparable to that of the social media platforms.
-Furthermore, as the companion's activity is restricted to selected educative contexts, it is less affected by the general challenges involved in achieving collective well-being on social media.
-We believe that the combined technological and educational strategy implemented by the CWB-RS and the companion, respectively, has good chances to be effective in containing many of the current social media threats.
+Differently from previous other interventions with a similar aim, this paradigm enabled by the educational virtual Companion for social media has indeed the potential to provide an educational experience on a scale comparable to that of the social media platforms.
+Indeed, it will be challenging to define an educational path that covers most of the numerous points of interest in digital citizenship \citep{jones2016defining,xu2019social}.
+Also, the integration of this educational experience in student life is challenging, especially regarding the experience outside the classroom, where the non-educational global platforms will compete for student time and attention.
+Still, we believe that the combined technological and educational strategy implemented by the Companion has a good chances to be effective in containing many of the current social media threats.